When to Use a Shareholders’ Agreement (2021 Update)

 - Appointing Directors

-A Shareholders Agreement results in the smooth functioning of your company, it is a useful tool in the collaborative management of your company.
+A Shareholders Agreement results in the smooth functioning of your company, and it is also a highly useful tool in the collaborative management of your company.
 The agreement provides greater flexibility by allowing contracts to be tailor made to the company’s needs instead of being subject to company law.

-The investment in a Shareholders Agreement saves money in the long term, as disputes can be a costly process in the future.
-A pre-arranged agreement outlining responsibilities will ensure the company runs smoothly and profitably, as there is clarity and certainty as to what can and can’t be done.
+Investing in a Shareholders Agreement will save you and your shareholders (members) money in the long term, as disputes can be a costly process to manage.
+A pre-arranged agreement outlining responsibilities will ensure the company runs smoothly and profitably, and will also provide much-needed clarity and certainty as to what can and can’t be done.

-Having a Shareholders Agreement shows to the world at large that the business is a stable structure, assisting in raising finance from banks or creditors.
+Having this document shows the world at large that the business is a stable structure.
+Similarly, this can help you when raising finance from banks or creditors.
+Your shareholders and other interested parties will legitimise your company by having adequate legal protections in place.

-Having a Shareholders Agreement protects the rights of minority shareholders and their investment, by allowing a majority percentage of shareholders to be selected to allow amendments to the agreement.
+Having a Shareholders Agreement protects the rights of minority shareholders and their investment by allowing a majority percentage of shareholders to be selected to allow amendments to the agreement.
+This can help you avoid costly legal issues such as Shareholder Oppression (outlined in S 2F.1 of the Corporations Act 2001 (Cth)).

-An agreement minimises the risk of an individual shareholder’s personal circumstances affecting the company or other shareholders within the company financial interest, thus creating a safeguard.
+An Agreement minimises the risk of an individual shareholder’s personal circumstances affecting the company, or other shareholders within the company affecting their financial interest, thus creating a safeguard.

 Dominic is the CEO of Lawpath, dedicating his days to making legal easier, faster and more accessible to businesses.
 Dominic is a recognised thought-leader in Australian legal disruption, and was recognised as a winner of the 2015 Australian Legal Innovation Index.